zoeannp/jztc_group_project/jztc_group_project-new/README.md

 This project is licensed under the MIT License - see the [License](https://github.com/zoeannp/jztc_group_project/blob/main/LICENSE) file for details.

 ## Contact
-How to contact the project maintainer.
+How to contact the project maintainer <br>
-Maintainer Name - (Zoe.proudfoot.eit@gmail.com)
+Maintainer Name: (Zoe.proudfoot.eit@gmail.com)